Fetching reservations

 booked_rooms

-Optional and detailed info about each room/rate with a day granularity (see below: booked_rooms)
+Detailed info about each room/rate with a day granularity (OTA reservation only, see below: booked_rooms)

 ancillary